 How we work

-Each month we include an exclusive interview with a top HR director.
-Since we only have 11 opportunities for this during the year, we are very selective regarding who we profile.
-However, if you have a client you would like to propose for this section, please contact us with an explanation of what they could offer within the interview.
+Each month we feature an exclusive interview with a Senior HR Leader.
+Since we only have 12 opportunities for this during the year, we are very selective regarding who we profile.
+However, if you are a Senior HR Leader and would like to be interviewed or you have someone you would like to propose, please email us with an explanation of what they could offer within the interview at email@example.com

 WEBSITE FEATURES AND CASE STUDIES